drelu/anomaly-autoencoder/README.md

-# anomaly-autoencoder
+# Anomaly-Autoencoder

-Evaluate Autoencoder for anomaly detection
+Evaluate Autoencoder for anomaly detection with respect to their suitability for analyzing IoT data on the edge and cloud